holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/00_machine_learning_techniques/lesson_plan.md

 - Learning unit will be two parts:
     - Given a specific type of problem, how do we best teach machines?
     - Given a specific type of problem, how do we best teach humans?
-- Humans aren't machines
+- Learning discussion
+    - Set expectations
+    - Read short article
+        - Have "questions to ponder" while read
+            - TODO: What does it mean for a machine to learn?
+            - TODO: What examples have we seen of machines learning in this class?
-    - What are the similarities in techniques?
+            - TODO: What is missing in our examples so far?
-    - What are the differences?
+            - TODO:
 - Three basic types of machine learning
     - Just look at two first: supervised vs. unsupervised:
         - https://www.youtube.com/watch?v=rHeaoaiBM6Y